Improve accounts payable turnover ratio... As a business owner, do you really need to improve your accounts payable turnover ratio? Yes, you do!

 It is important to pay close attention to seasonal sales trends.
 If you are new to business, study industry sales patterns to forecast the amount of money you need to set aside.

 You will also need to consider matching payment options to suppliers.
 Some suppliers accept credit cards, while others require payments to be made by check.
 Using timelier electronic payments will make it easier to manage cash flow.
 These systems also prevent suppliers from needing to take out temporary loans to cover their own expenses while waiting for accounts receivables to be paid, so they may be inclined to extend payment timeframes slightly for customers that use them.

-Tracking your accounts payable turnover is essential to manage cash flow.
+Tracking and learning how to improve accounts payable turnover is essential to manage cash flow.
 If you feel that your turnover is either too high or too low, then you should consider following the options outlined above.
 We provide other bookkeeping articles such as this if you want more information.
 They will reduce the probability that you will be short on cash, run into conflicts with creditors or other issues.

 Please subscribe to my monthly newsletter, Bookkeeping Basics E-zine.
 It tells you each month about the new information that I have added, including some great tips and advice from myself and other Bookkeeping Basics readers.